sameeraowais/Web-Development-Course-Project/README.md

 where they can request any book they want to provide it to them, also helps the blind people to take the benefit from the books through hearing it as a broadcast.

-### FEATURES
+## FEATURES
-#### Providing books<br />
-You can buy a book or read it through the link or download it, even you can hear it as a broadcast.
+> Providing books: you can buy a book or read it through the link or download it, even you can hear it as a broadcast.<br />

-#### Share us<br />
-You can share as with your books, even you can request any book you want to provided for you.
+And You can share as with your books, even you can request any book you want to provided for you.